Tornado outbreak of January 12, 2023: Casualties

 At least nine fatalities resulted, eight of which were direct.
 Seven occurred in mobile homes in Old Kingston, Alabama from an EF3 tornado; the other occurred in Butts County, Georgia when an EF2 tornado knocked a tree down on a car, killing a five-year old passenger and critically injuring the parent driving.
 This tornado was also responsible for an indirect fatality the following day when a lineman was knocked out of a bucket truck after being struck by a large tree branch while attempting to restore powerlines in Jasper County.
 Multiple injuries also occurred.
 An Alabama state trooper was hospitalized when his patrol vehicle was struck by a falling tree.

 Closures

 In anticipation of severe weather, multiple school districts closed early in Alabama and Georgia.
 The University of Georgia's Griffin campus closed because of damage to buildings and trees on campus from an EF3 tornado.

-Damage
+Power outages

 Approximately 37,000 people in Alabama and more than 78,000 in Georgia were without power by the evening of January 12, figures which included but were not limited to severe weather outages.